Foreign policy of the first Trump administration: China, Taiwan, and the South China Sea

 Trump's presidency led to a shift in U.S. relations with China.

-During the campaign Trump accused the People's Republic of China (PRC) of currency manipulation.
+During the 2016 campaign Trump accused the People's Republic of China (PRC) of currency manipulation.
 He pledged to carry out "swift, robust and unequivocal" action against Chinese piracy, counterfeit American goods, and theft of U.S. trade secrets and intellectual property.
 He also condemned China's "illegal export subsidies and lax labor and environmental standards."
 In January 2016, Trump proposed a 45 percent tariff on Chinese exports to the United States to give "American workers a level playing field."
 He dismissed possible Chinese reactions, such as sales of U.S. bonds or instituting a trade war, as unlikely and unimportant.

 On December 2, 2016, as president-elect, he accepted a congratulatory telephone call from President of the Republic of China (Taiwan) Tsai Ing-wen.
 That was the first such contact with Taiwan by a U.S. president-elect or president since 1979 and provoked the People's Republic of China to lodge a diplomatic protest ("stern representations").
-Trump suggested he didn't feel bound by America's traditional 'one China' policy but considered it open to negotiation.
+Trump suggested he did not feel bound by America's traditional 'one China' policy, considering it open to negotiation.

 At his confirmation hearing in January 2017, Secretary of State-designate Rex Tillerson expressed strong opposition to the Chinese practice since 2014 of building artificial islands in the South China Sea as a way of claiming sovereignty over it, saying China should be blocked from accessing the islands.
 Portions of the South China Sea are claimed as territorial waters by multiple nations including the PRC, ROC, Vietnam, Malaysia, Brunei, and the Philippines.
 On January 23, 2017, White House spokesman Sean Spicer said "It's a question of if [the Spratly Islands] are in fact in international waters and not part of China proper, then yeah, we're going to make sure that we defend international territories from being taken over by one country."

+On taking office, the Trump administration stopped negotiations on a bilateral investment treaty with China which had begun in 2008.
+According to Michael Froman, the lead negotiator during the preceding four years, the effort to reach an agreement was "more than 90 percent complete."

-On February 4, on a visit to Japan, U.S. Defense Secretary James Mattis reaffirmed Washington's commitment under the Treaty of Mutual Cooperation and Security between the United States and Japan to defending Japan, including the Senkaku Islands in the East China Sea that are claimed by China.
+On February 4, 2017, on a visit to Japan, U.S. Defense Secretary James Mattis reaffirmed Washington's commitment under the Treaty of Mutual Cooperation and Security between the United States and Japan to defending Japan, including the Senkaku Islands in the East China Sea that are claimed by China.